-Hidden water leaks can be wasting considerable water and energy without anyone being aware of it.
+- Hidden water leaks can be wasting considerable water and energy without anyone being aware of it.
 Even what appears to be a small leak can amount to large volumes of water loss.
 Leaks become larger with time, and they can lead to other equipment failure.
 Fix that leaky pipe, toilet, faucet, or roof top tank and you will be amazed at how much money and water you can save.
-The establishment of a leak detection and repair program would be your most cost-effective way to save money and water in your hotel.
-Here are best practices to assist you in establishing and benefitting from this program:

-- Management is committed to providing the staff and resources needed to maintain plumbing fixtures and equipment on a regular basis and assuring prompt identification and repair of leaks. - Repair staff is given the tools needed and is trained to make leak repair a priority activity. - Staff is taught to report leaks and other water-using equipment malfunctions promptly. - Staff is rewarded for success. - Standard leak-repair equipment and parts are kept on hand so that repairs can be made without needing to wait for parts to arrive. - Rooftop tank overflow or leakage water should flow to rainwater gutter system not to sewage system to allow detection of rooftop water loss. - Records of the type, location, number, and repair of leaks are kept in a central location.
+The establishment of a leak detection and repair program would be your most cost-effective way to save money and water in your office building.
+Here are best practices to assist you in establishing and benefitting from this program: - Management is committed to providing the staff and resources needed to maintain plumbing fixtures and equipment on a regular basis and assuring prompt identification and repair of leaks. - Repair staff is given the tools needed and is trained to make leak repair a priority activity. - Staff is taught to report leaks and other water-using equipment malfunctions promptly. - Staff is rewarded for success. - Standard leak-repair equipment and parts are kept on hand so that repairs can be made without needing to wait for parts to arrive.